fbpx

 How Building a Recruitment & Retention Plan Can Reduce Staff Turnover

-March 16, 2022 - Team Management - 14 minutes
+March 16, 2022 | Read: 13 minutes

 However, it’s also worth saying that no recruitment plan will always keep your staff from quitting…

-That said, building a recruitment and retention plan will help you to keep staff around for longer.
 Not only that, but a good retention plan will ensure that you can continue to benefit from the knowledge and experience of your qualified engineers, even when they do eventually move on.

 Why do I need a recruitment and retention plan?

-First, it helps to better understand what you’re up against before you can help your business.
+First, it helps to understand better what you’re up against before you can help your business.
 The main issues are turnover costs (which can be much higher than you thought!) and employers’ refusal to accept that even happy employees might want to move on.

 Let’s break it down: